Leveraging Symmetry in RL-based Legged Locomotion Control: Results

 \subsection{Dribbling task}

-Consistent with previous loco-manipulation task, we observe that incorporating symmetry helps improve soccer dribbling gait.
-Qualitatively, we observe that \gls{PPOsymm} and \gls{PPOaug} tend to keep the ball closer to its body, while \gls{PPO} often kicks ball away and chases it.
-Quantitatively, the hard-constraint \gls{PPOsymm} policy gets an average episodic return of $431.86 \pm 1.77$, narrowly outperforming \gls{PPO} ($427.02 \pm 2.15$) by 1.1\% and \gls{PPOaug} ($430.49 \pm 3.45$), indicating a minor lead possibly because all methods saturate in the simulation environment.
+Consistent with previous loco-manipulation tasks, incorporating symmetry improves soccer dribbling gaits.
+Qualitatively, \gls{PPOsymm} and \gls{PPOaug} keep the ball closer to the robot, while \gls{PPO} often kicks it away and chases it.
+Quantitatively, the hard-constraint \gls{PPOsymm} achieves an average episodic return of $431.86 \pm 1.77$, slightly outperforming \gls{PPO} ($427.02 \pm 2.15$) and \gls{PPOaug} ($430.49 \pm 3.45$), suggesting all methods are near saturation in the simulation environment.